patagonaa/music-sync-converter/README.md

         "Webradio",
         "Music\\Albums\\Nickelback"
     ],
-    "WorkersConvert": 8, // max number of threads to use for reading / converting files "WorkersWrite": 1 // max number of threads to use for writing (for slow devices like HDDs, SD cards or flash drives, 1 is usually best)
+    "WorkersRead": 8, // max number of threads to use for reading files "WorkersConvert": 8, // max number of threads to use for converting files "WorkersWrite": 1 // max number of threads to use for writing (for slow devices like HDDs, SD cards or flash drives, 1 is usually best)
 }
 ```